github/opensource.guide/getting-started/branding.md

 ## Avoiding namespace conflicts

 Make sure that your project’s name doesn’t infringe upon any trademarks.
 A company might ask you to take down your project later on, or even take legal action against you.
 It’s just not worth the risk.
-You can check for U.S. trademark conflicts here: [http://www.uspto.gov](http://www.uspto.gov)
+You can check for U.S. trademark conflicts [here](http://www.uspto.gov).

 You’ll also want to look for open source projects with a similar name, especially if you share the same language or ecosystem.
 If your name overlaps with a popular existing project, you will confuse your audience and make it less likely that anyone will use what you’ve created.
-You can check for similar project names here: [http://ivantomic.com/projects/ospnc/](http://ivantomic.com/projects/ospnc/)
+You can check for similar project names [here](http://ivantomic.com/projects/ospnc/).

 Consider whether you’ll want a website, Twitter handle, or other properties to represent your project.
 If so, make sure you can get the names you want.
 Ideally, reserve those names now so you have peace of mind.
-You can check for domain name availability here: [https://instantdomainsearch.com/](https://instantdomainsearch.com/)
+You can check for domain name availability [here](https://instantdomainsearch.com/).